 Training Facilities & Equipment

 Traditional training methods have relied on ships arriving in port and our ability to access to their equipment for training purposes.
 That has obvious drawbacks – for example, there is one rating that involves a 17 day training program, but access to equipment to complete the program might take as long as three months.

-Alleviating these inefficiencies led BCMEA to purchase equipment like cranes, simulators, lift-trucks, bulldozers and other waterfront specific equipment to move away from the reliance on cargo related equipment.
+Alleviating these inefficiencies led the BCMEA to purchase equipment like cranes, simulators, lift trucks, bulldozers and other waterfront specific equipment to move away from the reliance on cargo related equipment.
 This means that the BCMEA is able to train people in a controlled environment that is more efficient, and more importantly, safer.

 The BCMEA has three training centres (click on links for location maps):

 The Head Office training facility offers two fully equipped classrooms that can accommodate up to 40 people.
 We also have a networked computer lab for computer-based training, and a simulator for crane training.